contentarchitect/spacer/Readme.md

 ## Properties
 - Editor side rendering (no need JS on viewing)
 - Custom styles with class options
+- Ability to give maximum and minimum height

 ## Installation
 ### 1st Method